 “Ignorance is not such a bad thing if one knows how to use it” – Peter Drucker

-I can hear the inward groan at the divisive propogation of conspiracy theories.
-Whether it’s about CoVid, Mask Wearing, 5G, Bill Gates, Vaccines and Soros.
+I can hear the inward groan at the divisive propagation of conspiracy theories.
+Whether it’s about COVID, Mask Wearing, 5G, Bill Gates, Vaccines and Soros.
 “They are so ignorant.”
-It doesn’t matter which side you are on the possession of information leads to utter contempt for “the other” who is deemed to be ignorant.
+It doesn’t matter which side you are on: the possession of information leads to utter contempt for “the other” who is deemed to be ignorant.

 If we are to overcome the lack of ignorance which has infected our society, and if we are to find a common ground where we can settle on one version of the truth, then we need to set aside what we think we know.
 Instead, when faced with insurmountable certainty, we need to embrace our uncertainties.
 We need to explore what we don’t know.
 Together.

-Kant said “Human reason has this peculair fate that in one species of its knowledge it is burdened by questions which, as prescribed by the very nature of reason itself, it is not able to ignore, but which, as transcending all it’s powers, it is also not able to answer.”
+Kant said “Human reason has this peculiar fate that in one species of its knowledge it is burdened by questions which, as prescribed by the very nature of reason itself, it is not able to ignore, but which, as transcending all its powers, it is also not able to answer.”

 My advice?
 Park your certainties.
 Be curious.
 Ask questions.
 But most of all, make room to think.